-The public has to understand that as the laws stand within Ontario for DRINKING & DRIVING!
-"DRUNK DRIVING is a CRIME!"
+The public has to understand that now as the laws stand within Ontario for DRINKING & DRIVING!
+"IMPAIRED DRIVING is a CRIME!"

 Ontario drinking and driving laws state that at BAC.
 0.05 you will lose your license for 3 days be fined and have your vehicle impounded for 7 days.
 If a attending officer of the law has stopped you while you are Drinking and have care and control of a motor vehicle while you are impaired in the province of Ontario.
 Your license is turned into the Dept. of Transportation for you to recover at a later date.
 You will than have been fined for a BAC. level of 0.05 while operating a motor vehicle.
 You will have received a warning had to pay a fine, also there is the lost of your drivers license for 3 days, and had to pay towing fees and also storage on your vehicle for the time your vehicle was impounded for by the towing company.